rodolfomarianocy/rodolfomarianocy/README.md

 </p>

 <div align="center">
-🔭 I currently work as Application Security Leader and have fun in Red Team
+🔭 I currently work as a Red Team Technical Leader and have fun in Application Security

 ⚡ I’m looking to collaborate on security research and open source projects
 </div>